Short Annapurna Circuit Trek Overview

 Drive along Kali Gandaki gorge and beautiful villages to Pokhara

-Short Annapurna circuit Odyssey ends at Muktinath.
+Short Annapurna circuit trekking Odyssey ends at Muktinath.
 From here, we drive to Pokhara.
 The route goes along the deepest gorge in the world, Kali Gandaki Gorge, and passes by beautiful villages, such as Marpha and Kagbeni.

 The ride offers a breathtaking mountain panorama and ends in Pokhara.
 You'll have the evening free to relax and enjoy the tranquillity of Phewa Lake.